rintnetwork/front-end/src/content/whitepaper/index.md

 The trend towards messaging-as-a-platform epitomized by WeChat has not yet reached most of the West or the developing world. reyna aims to be the first messaging platform to achieve this, using a decentralized and community governed approach.

-Utilizing the messaging-as-a-platform user experience, Reyna Network mobile client presents a familiar feel that’s convenient and well suited for mass adoption. reyna respects the Users rights by being open source and free, and unlike its centralized counterparts, it puts users in complete control of their own personal data.
-Reyna Network acts as a node that connects directly to the Binance Smart Chain, adhering to our guiding principles of fair and permissionless access, decentralization and trustlessness.
+Utilizing the messaging-as-a-platform user experience, Reyna Limited mobile client presents a familiar feel that’s convenient and well suited for mass adoption. reyna respects the Users rights by being open source and free, and unlike its centralized counterparts, it puts users in complete control of their own personal data.
+Reyna Limited acts as a node that connects directly to the Binance Smart Chain, adhering to our guiding principles of fair and permissionless access, decentralization and trustlessness.

 reyna is an open source messaging platform and web 3.0 browser, designed to interact with decentralized applications that run on the Binance Smart Chain.
-Built using decentralized technologies, Reyna Network provides a window into the emerging decentralized web.
+Built using decentralized technologies, Reyna Limited provides a window into the emerging decentralized web.
 As an ecosystem of decentralized applications, reyna becomes a gateway to undeniable free trade, peer-to-peer payments, and encrypted p2p communication for anyone with a smartphone and internet access.

 reyna and Binance Smart Chain provide the foundation necessary to give all stakeholders in a socioeconomic network equal footing.
 The reyna application, which is currently in alpha, and available for Android & iOS, allows users to: